graphql-java-kickstart/graphql-java-tools/README.md

     .resolvers(new Query(bookRepository), new BookResolver(authorRepository))
 ```

+#### Field Mapping Priority

-*Note:* The field mapping is done by name against public/protected methods and public/protected/private fields, with the following priority:
+The field mapping is done by name against public/protected methods and public/protected/private fields, with the following priority:

 First on the resolver or root resolver (note that dataClassInstance doesn't apply for root resolvers):
 1. `method <name>(dataClassInstance, *fieldArgs [, DataFetchingEnvironment])`